jvanz/jvanz.github.io-src/content/git_partial_commit.md

 ? - print help
 ```

-As the file is very small, all changes are shown as a unique hunk.
-So is necessary split it, selecting for the first
+The file is very small, all changes are shown as a unique hunk.
+So it is necessary split it, selecting for the first
-commit just the changes related if `bar()` function.
+commit just the changes related with `bar()` function.
 For that, there are two options: `s` and `e`.
 In first one,
 git splits the current hunk into smaller ones.
 The second allows user manually choose which hunk it wants.
 In this
-sample we will use `s` options.
+sample we will use `s` option.
 So after select the actions, git shows:

 ```
 Stage this hunk [y,n,q,a,d,/,s,e,?]? s